morse-simulator/morse/doc/morse/dev/armature_creation.rst

 .. important::

-    As of Blender 2.65, Blender's armatures and inverse kinematic (IK) solvers do support hinge joints (as constrainted spherical joints), but do not support prismatic joints.
+    As of Blender 2.65, Blender's armatures and inverse kinematic (IK) solvers do support hinge joints (as constrained spherical joints), but do not support prismatic joints.
 We 'cheat' by using the ``stretch`` value (as explained above) to identify prismatic joints, but this will cause an undesirable scaling ('stretching') of the joint if you use an IK solver!